 - Role descriptors (formerly called position descriptions) that reflect the overall profile for a given role, including the education and experience qualifications, job function, job family, career level, and fundamental responsibilities will be maintained for all university staff positions by IU Human Resources (IU HR).

-- Role descriptors will not be maintained by IU Human Resources for temporary positions, but departments are encouraged to create and maintain position descriptions for temporary positions.
+- Role descriptors will not be maintained by IU Human Resources for part time positions, but departments are encouraged to create and maintain position descriptions for part time positions.

 Reason for Policy

 Written documentation is necessary to define the way work is organized and assigned to individual positions.
 This documentation is required to support a variety of human resources activities (e.g. position classification, job evaluation, market pricing, and new hire starting salary) and to aid the university in complying with applicable laws and regulations.

 - All new positions must be classified by IU Human Resources (IU HR).
 If the department is unable to identify a role descriptor that appropriately captures the fundamental responsibilities of the new position using the IU Career Navigator, the department should consult with the assigned Compensation team member to define and classify the new position.
 If an appropriate role descriptor does not exist, one may be created by IU HR Compensation.
 See HR-01-10 Establishing a Staff Position.

 - For Non-Exempt CWA covered staff positions, a college degree should not be required without rationale from the department and approval by IU HR.